-Deciding to visit Cozumel is easy, choosing where to stay on this gorgeous island can be more of a challenge.
+Choosing where to stay in Cozumel can be a bit of a challenge, although deciding to visit Cozumel is easy.
 In this post, I’ll share the best places to stay in Cozumel so you can enjoy the perfect dive, snorkel, or beach holiday.

 We recently spent a week on Mexico’s popular tourist island and are already planning our return.